fabquenneville/tv_tools/README.md

-# tv_renamer
+# tv_tools
-tv_renamer is a Python command line tool to rename TV episodes from an absolute to an aired order.
+tv_tools is a Python command line tool to rename TV episodes from an absolute to an aired order.

-The source can be found on the [Github](https://github.com/fabquenneville/tv_renamer).
+The source can be found on the [Github](https://github.com/fabquenneville/tv_tools).

 ## Documentation
-The documentation can be found on the [Github page](https://fabquenneville.github.io/tv_renamer/).
+The documentation can be found on the [Github page](https://fabquenneville.github.io/tv_tools/).

 ## Releases
-Instalation instructions are found on the [Github page](https://fabquenneville.github.io/tv_renamer/usage/installation.html).
+Instalation instructions are found on the [Github page](https://fabquenneville.github.io/tv_tools/usage/installation.html).

 ## Usage